 Meet the Williams Family

 Troy Pike Habitat for Humanity is so happy to be partnering with the Williams family.
 They are an inspiration to all of us.
 It has already been a pleasure working with them as they have put in sweat equity on previous houses.
 Now it is time to help Shermon’s dream for a home become a reality for his family.
 The Square Foot Campaign to raise funds to build the Williams family’s home here in Troy is well underway.
-With continued prayers and financial support from the community, we will begin the build this fall.
+Construction has begun on the Williams family’s home.
+Like us on Facebook for the most up to date construction schedule for volunteers.
 To purchase a square foot or make any contribution to the project click here.

 Looking for an application to become a partner family?